open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 explicit instructions about retrying interval.

 The client SHOULD interpret `RESOURCE_EXHAUSTED` code as retryable only if the server signals that the recovery from resource exhaustion is possible.
-For example, this is signaled by the server by returning
+This is signaled by the server by returning
 [a status](https://godoc.org/google.golang.org/grpc/status#Status.WithDetails) containing
 [RetryInfo](https://github.com/googleapis/googleapis/blob/6a8c7914d1b79bd832b5157a09a9332e8cbd16d4/google/rpc/error_details.proto#L40).
 In this case the behavior of the server and the client is exactly as described in